atomjack/VoiceControlForPlex/README.md

 "Watch Orange Is The New Black Season 1 Episode 5"

 "Watch episode Once More With Feeling of Buffy The Vampire Slayer"

+"Watch the latest episode of The Walking Dead" - uses Plex's "on deck"